centreon/centreon-documentation/cloud/getting-started/interface.md

   performance graphics.
 * **Reporting** provides an intuitive view (using diagrams) of the evolution of monitoring over a given time period.
 * **Configuration** allows you to configure all monitored items and the monitoring infrastructure.
-* **Administration** allows you to configure the Centreon platform (with settings such as authentication, proxy, extensions...) and view the overall status of the monitoring servers.

 ## Top banner